ACS-SW/proiect-2024-ws_2024_oprescu_robert_cicic_denis/README.md

-# Semantic Web Crawler API (With GraphDB) for Ontologically Related Data
+# Semantic Historical Record Query Tool (With GraphDB) for Ontologically Related Data
 This application provides a simple API for interacting with historical data in a semantically meaningful way using RDF graphs.

 ## Setup